 Few arrivals after 11.15.

+They handout any event registration cards if the event is entry on the day.
 Return surplus cards and handouts to the registration tent.

 Total manpower 2